ShurimasKitten/HomoclinicContinuation_COCO/README.md

 </div>

-Similarly, the detected codimension-two homoclinic bifurcations are classified as follows.
+By monitoring the type of equilibrium, we may identify codimension-two transitions (i.e. a Belnikov transition).
+The remaining codimension-two homoclinic bifurcations are classified by the following labels.

 <div align="center">